 Improved international connectivity has substantially reduced the cost of broadband services in recent years.
 Algérie Télécom continues to invest to expand its national fibre infrastructure, while the government has committed funds towards its national broadband program despite declining revenue from the falling price of oil which has put pressure on its overall investments.

-This report contains an overview of Algeria’s internet and broadband market, providing key statistics, profiles of the major players, and broadband subscriber forecasts.
+This report contains an overview of Algeria’s fixed and fixed-wireless broadband markets, providing key statistics, profiles of the major players, and subscriber forecast to 2024.

 Djaweb, EEPAD, Swan Informatique, IcosNet, Smart link Communication